 A request for a no-cost extension needs to include the following information:

 - Length of extension requested and new termination date

 - Plan for use of funds during extension period

 - Amount of projected unobligated balance and reason for it

 Note: Because the sponsor retains the right to approve or disapprove of the request for an extension, the PI/PD should have a contingency plan if an extension is not granted.

 In general, submissions for no-cost extensions should be received by the sponsor 45 days before the project’s end date.
 The amount of time prior to expiration for consideration of an extension varies widely between sponsors.
 Not submitting a request on time may jeopardize your eligibility for an extension.
 Check your funding agency's policy.

 Usually, sponsors (especially federal) will only approve one extension for a maximum of 12 months.
 Therefore, you should consider requesting a 12 month extension even if you do not need 12 months to finish your project.
-On the other hand, some sponsors may consider approving only the amount of time you need, even if less that 12 months.
-Know the policies of your sponsor.
+On the other hand, some sponsors may consider approving only the amount of time you need, even if less than 12 months.
+Know the sponsor policy.